 We also swung back and forth between eating animal products and eschewing them and then eating them again.
 Finally, about five years ago we made the decision to go 100% vegan.

 Just because you read it on the interwebs, doesn’t mean it’s true

-We’re not doctors or dietitians or experts on nutrition (if we’re experts at anything, it’s coffee and chocolate).
+We’re not doctors or dieticians or experts on nutrition (if we’re experts at anything, it’s coffee and chocolate).
 What follows is just our thoughts on a way of eating that has served our health and our bank account well.

-If you’re keen to follow us down this path (yay, please do!), then you can inform yourself by reading the books and blogs, watching the movies and listening to the podcasts that we’ll share with you in the final installment of this epic series.
+If you’re keen to follow us down this path (yay, please do!), then you can inform yourself by reading the books and blogs, watching the movies and listening to the podcasts that we’ll share with you in the final instalment of this epic series.